minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-ikeas-mula-wagon.md

 I also stacked the blocks to make a small tower and hid some cheese in it.
 You can also use the blocks as obstacles for other games as well.

 I tried hiding some treats under the wagon, so that Miki needed move the wagon out ot the way to get the treats.
 That game was way too easy; the treats vanished in seconds.
-Next time I'll put the wagon upside down, so that is't harder to move.
+Next time I'll put the wagon upside down, so that it's harder to move.

 This wagon has also served as a fun tray as well.
 I tied one circular block to the string attached to the wagon.
 Then I put some treats onto the empty wagon and then I placed the wagon into a cardboard box.
 It took Miki only a few seconds to pull the wagon out.